Oh, that You would rend the heavens and come down, that the mountains might quake at Your presence-- (Isaiah 64:1 NASB)

 My interest thoroughly aroused I began to read about some of the periodic outpouring of God's Spirit.
 The men who led these awakenings were ordinary men.
 They were intelligent, but certainly were no great statesmen nor leaders... they were neither rich, powerful, particularly eloquent, nor always right about everything.
 What they did have was a passion for the Lord Jesus.

-However, I would like to insert a caveat and make clear that I have not read the details of every single revival in this country, much less others that took place on distant shores.
-There have been some events that greatly deceived people call a 'revival' however, the strange goings on cannot possibly be attributed to the Father.
+However, I would like to insert a caveat and make clear that I have not read the details of every single revival in this country, much less others that took place on distant shores' However, the strange goings on at some events people called a 'revival cannot possibly be attributed to the Father.
 For example, no matter what you might have read or been told, Azusa street was anything but a move of God.
 See Tongues, Gift of What Spirit? - which is chapter five of a detailed article on tongues.

 Is Revival of God?